General

 2. Logistics: Our climbing adventures involve a lot of logistics.
 This includes reserving/assigning high altitude porters, guides and other staff in advance.
 It also involves a lot of procurement (equipment, food etc).
 This is not possible during the last hours.
 During winters expeditions, most of the supplies are transported to base camps two to three months prior to the expedition because winters in the mountains of Pakistan are very harsh and it becomes almost impossible to for porters to walk through the trail with heavy supplies.

-3. Permit: Pakistani government tourism laws require tour operators to submit applications for climbing (along with all documents e.g. passport copies, photos, CVs etc) at least 70 days prior to arrival in Pakistan.
+3. Climbing Permit: Pakistani government tourism laws require tour operators to submit applications for climbing (along with all documents e.g. passport copies, photos, etc) at least 55 days prior to arrival in Pakistan.

 4.Domestic Flights: We might not be able to get you on the domestic flight to Skardu if you do not pay your deposit on time.
 Domestic flight seats are sold very fast way ahead of time because there are only two flights to Skardu during peak season.
 This is a very serious concern.